 Describing it as a, “particularly fine Languedoc wine” the article looked a vertical of five vintages (2007, 2008, 2009, 2010, and 2011).

 Recent tasting articles have included Oregon’s Evening Land, Corney & Barrow’s vertical tasting of Pomerol’s Chateau Trotanoy, Manfred Krankl’s Sine Qua Non, and Alsace’s iconic Clos Ste Hune Riesling amongst others.

-This pure Mourvèdre – a cépage also known as Monastrell, and Mataro (see Jancis Robinson’s just released Wine Grapes for more information) – is available in very limited quantities, and we hope should not distract from the domaine’s La Pèira wines.
+This pure Mourvèdre – a cépage also known as Monastrell, and Mataro (see Jancis Robinson’s just-released Wine Grapes for more information) – is available in very limited quantities, and we hope should not distract from the estates La Pèira wines.

 The full article is here: La Pèira’s varietal Mourvèdre by Jancis Robinson

 All reviews including those the Wine Advocate’s, Andrew Jeffords, and Jancis Robinson’s – on vintages 2007-2011 are contained in this PDF (with some background regarding the wine and Jancis’ full article on La Pèira’s Matissat) here.

 La Pèira, Matissat Mourvèdre 2007 16.5 Drink 2010-2014

 Still very dark crimson.
 Direct blackberry essence on the nose.
 Sweet and subtle.
 Smudgy licorice edge.
 Flattering and round and with almost melted tannins though there’s a little chew on the end.
 Very luscious indeed but too low in acidity to refresh.
 Just a little overripe.
 14.5%

 La Pèira, Matissat Mourvèdre 2008 17 Drink 2013-2020